billybrewster/blog/content/arctic/spine2024/index.md

 If I made it to CP1 then what next?
 If was quite clear that the race wasn’t going to finish in Hemavan, but if not there then where?
 And when?
 Would it just be a case of keeping moving for 6 more days to see how far I could get?
 Would there be any more cut-offs?

-I wanted the Sami to tell me that I had put in a heroic effort, that I should feel proud of myself for getting this far but that I really should call it a day now rather than putting myself in any more unnecessary danger and risking permanent damage to my hands or worse.
+I wanted Magnus to tell me that I had put in a heroic effort, that I should feel proud of myself for getting this far but that I really should call it a day now rather than putting myself in any more unnecessary danger and risking permanent damage to my hands or worse.

 Or maybe I wanted him to tell me to stop being so soft, to get my shit together and get my arse moving – I haven’t got all day to hang around looking at you feeling sorry for yourself you know.

 He just stood there staring at me emotionless.
-I wasn’t going to get any help here this was my decision alone.
+I wasn’t going to get any help there this was my decision alone.

 Mentally and physically, I wasn’t ready to leave the race but what would my goal now be if I continued?
 What experiences and learnings could I get from the race that I hadn’t already?